 Developing internal talent is a strategic priority for the organization.
 In order to support our growth initiatives, we need a strong bench of internal candidates for every key leadership position.
 We have a robust succession and talent management program designed to build and preserve organizational capability and to minimize succession risk by proactively assessing, identifying and developing leadership talent at all leadership levels, including the executive level, within the organization.
-The executive team discusses organizational talent at every face-to-face meeting and also conducts an in-depth all-day talent review session each year where members of the global management team and "high potentials" are discussed and assessed from all levels in the organization.
+The executive team discusses organizational talent at every face-to-face meeting and also conducts an in-depth talent review session each year where members of the global management team and other high potential employees are discussed and assessed from all levels in the organization.
 Development plans are put in place for all high-potentials and succession candidates and tracked throughout the year.

 We offer an integrated suite of customized global leadership development programs for all levels of leaders in the organization.
 The objectives of these various programs include developing leadership and management skills, commercial and business acumen, global business knowledge, and cultural fluency.
-These programs range in length from customized two-day workshops for our frontline leaders to eight-month programs for senior leaders.
+These programs range in length from customized two-day workshops for our frontline leaders to more in-depth programs for senior leaders delivered over an eight-month period.
 We also support meaningful and varied on-the-job experiences and assignments to optimize both business performance and individual development.
 Every year, the Human Resources Committee reviews the programs, with particular focus on the executive officers and potential successors to executive officer roles.
-The Human Resources Committee and the Board are satisfied that well-qualified internal candidates exist for all executive positions, including the President & CEO position.
+The Human Resources Committee and the Board are satisfied that well-qualified internal candidates exist or are being developed for all executive positions, including the President and CEO position.